SalomePlatform/smesh/doc/salome/gui/SMESH/input/sewing_meshes.rst

 difficult to specify the first and the last nodes of a border since they coincide with the first and the last nodes of the other border.
 To cope with this,
-:ref:`merging_nodes_page` coincident nodes into one beforehand.
+:ref:`merge <merging_nodes_page>` coincident nodes into one
+beforehand.
 Two figures below illustrate this approach.

 .. image:: ../images/sew_using_merge.png
 	:align: center

 .. centered::
-	"Merge coincident nodes, which are difficult to distinguish"
+	Merge coincident nodes, which are difficult to distinguish

 .. image:: ../images/sew_after_merge.png
 		:align: center

 .. centered::
-	"After merging nodes it is easy to specify border nodes"
+	After merging nodes it is easy to specify border nodes

 The sewing algorithm is as follows: